-The home remedies for bronchitis include some common and easy to use herbs and spices such as turmeric, ginger, bay leaf, honey, onion, chicory, eucalyptus oil, juniper, and thyme.
-Bronchitis can be caused due to infections by bacteria and viruses or by factors such as smoking and the inhalation of noxious fumes and dust.
+The home remedies for include some common and easy to use herbs and spices such as turmeric, ginger, bay leaf, honey, onion, chicory, eucalyptus oil, juniper, and thyme.
+It can be caused due to infections by bacteria and viruses or by factors such as smoking and the of noxious fumes and dust.

-Inflammation of the air passages causes the symptoms that are typical of bronchitis, including cough, fever, body ache, and breathlessness.
-Although the chronic form of bronchitis needs special medical care, relief from the symptoms associated with bronchitis can be provided by some easy to follow home remedies.
+Inflammation of the air passages causes the symptoms that are typical of bronchitis, including a cough, fever, body ache, and .
+Although the chronic form needs special medical care, relief from the symptoms associated with bronchitis can be provided by some easy to follow home remedies.

 Following are a few easy to follow home remedies for bronchitis:

-Turmeric is proven to have anti-inflammatory properties and can be used with warm milk to provide relief from bronchitis.
+Turmeric is proven to have anti-milk to provide relief from bronchitis.properties and can be used with warm

-Anise: Anise has both expectorant and antiseptic properties, thereby helping to clear phlegm from the lungs.
+Anise has bothand properties, thereby helping to clear phlegm from the lungs.

-Cardamom: Cardamom acts as a decongestant and an expectorant, while relieving the coughing caused by bronchitis.
+Cardamom acts as a and an expectorant while relieving the coughing caused by bronchitis.

-Eucalyptus Oil: It aids in relieving the pain associated with incessant coughing and loosens phlegm, according to the University of Maryland Medical Centre.
+It aids in relieving the pain associated with incessant coughing and loosens phlegm, according to the University of Maryland Medical Center.

 It forms a major component of many balms and rubs for treating colds.
-It is anti-inflammatory and soothes the aches associated with congestion.
+It is anti-inflammatory and soothes the aches associated with.

-Pepper: Consumption of pepper aids in thinning the mucous accumulated during bronchitis and makes it easier to expel.
+Consumption of pepper aids in thinning the mucus accumulated during bronchitis and makes it easier to expel.

-Thyme: Thyme oil has antispasmodic, expectorant and antibacterial properties, according to the studies published in the journal Phytotherapy, all of which relieve the symptoms associated with bronchitis.
+Thyme oil has , expectorant and properties, according to the studies published in the journal Phytotherapy, all of which relieve the symptoms associated with bronchitis.

 Whatever solution you try, depending on what is the easiest to access or the most comfortable for you, good luck!
 And Stay Healthy!